haxsaw/hikaru/docs/patterns-recipes.rst

 Your IDE or linter may complain about the types of objects coming from ``load_full_yaml()`` when you assign them to a variable, especially if you use type annotations on the variable so that you get the benefits of Hikaru's dataclasses.
-If you have a some code like the
+If you have some code like the
 following:

 .. code:: python